ragnvald/mesa/README.md

 The python implementation of the MESA tool is rather complex to get up and running.
 Installing and running Python on a computer could be demanding.
 On top of that comes the need to install several python libraries.

-The code can be compiled to a series of executable files (.exe) which run nicely on a Windows computer.
+The code has be compiled to an executable file (mesa.exe) which rund nicely on a Windows computer.
 The compiled files are big and in total they are at the last compilation 1.4 GB.
-This means distributing the files using Github is not possible.
+This means distributing the files using Github is not possibe.

 * Environmental Sensitivity Assessment: Systematic evaluation of various environmental assets' vulnerability to pollution.
 * Mapping Capability: Visual representation of sensitivity assessments for easier interpretation and decision-making.